 How I work

 My designs are inspired both on things I see, mostly out and about Jersey, and images that just pop in my mind.
 Nature, animals and specially insects and sea creatures are my great inspiration and love; I love the countryside and beaches over here, they are amaizingly beautiful.
 If you haven't been to Jersey or the Channel Islands, they are definitely worth the visit.

 On January 2016, I decided to go for it and I set up my little business as a sole trader and became a Genuine Jersey on March 2016.

 I love what Genuine Jersey stands for and their values, specially in this modern world of cheap multi production and throw-away society.
 I am obviously not from Jersey but I adore this island, its beauty, history and people.
-Being a member of Genuine Jersey, a platform that protects good quality and craftsmanship in Jersey, is an honour to me.
+Being a member of Genuine Jersey, a platform that protects good quality and craftsmanship in Jersey, meanss a great deal to me.

-After doing summer markets at St. Aubin's, Simply Spring and Simply Christmas at the Royal Square, Christmas Markets and a couple of other venues, production increased and I had to move to bigger premises.
+After doing summer markets at St. Aubin's, Simply Spring and Simply Christmas at the Royal Square, and a couple of other events, I decided to move to bigger premises.
 Renting out in town is out of the question for artists due to costs.
 So I fixed the garage a bit and built myself a new studio:

 This is my workbench now.
 I built it using B&Q beech countertop for kitchens.
 Most of my tools are within easy reach.
 The Ikea wheeled sets of drawers have more tools and all my stones in them.
 On the right is my designing table by the window; on my left is the soldering station and a sink area.